krempaskyk/edtech-plan-caroleng/README.md

 4. Turning in Homework

     Students can turn in their homework in Google Classroom.
-Teacher will grade assignments from Google Classroom, and then export grades to School Loop because School Loop is our school's official grade reporting system.
+Teacher will grade assignments from Google Classroom, and then export grades to School Loop because School Loop is our school's official current grade reporting system (as opposed to Naviance, which is the district's official grade reporting system for marking periods).

 5. Assessments